codefellows/seattle-code-301n24/curriculum/class-10/facilitator/README.md

 ## Lab Notes

 - Today is the final day of the City Explorer Lab.
+Students will be given starter code containing a basic server and weather module with bugs in it.
+This is designed to allow students practice debugging - a skill they will need as a developer and to complete their final exam.
-Students will add an in-memory cache into their server code to store location objects.
+- Students will be incorporating this starter code with their server code and add an in-memory cache.

 ## What changed from the previous class?

-- Adding an in-memory cache - what that means and why we might use that.
-What are the drawbacks and advantages?
+- Adding an in-memory database - what that means and why we might use that.
+What are the drawbacks and advatages.

 ## What might students struggle with today?